 What Happens During Brow Lift Surgery?

 During a brow lift the forehead skin is freed up to allow it to be lifted vertically and the muscle which causes scowling is partially thinned out to soften the frown lines.
 Brow lift corrects the upper eyelid skin excess, brow wrinkles and the eyebrow position.
 Usually the result is a much happier expression in addition to a more rested appearance.
 The tissues can be freed up in such a manner as to allow a significant amount of elevation of the cheeks too, and for the late thirty to early forty-something patient this can mean a significantly younger appearance with virtually undetectable incisions.

-Browlifts can be performed by three different methods: endoscopically; via a hairline incision which does not elevate the hairline; and the coronal approach which allows the incisions to be completely hidden in your hair.
-Individual variations in anatomy as well as goals help guide the decision regarding which approach is best.
+Brow lifts can be performed via multiple different methods: via a hairline incision which does not elevate the hairline; the coronal approach which allows the incisions to be completely hidden in your hair; via Botox injections or via Laser treatment known as a Laser Brow Lift.
+Individual variations in anatomy, as well as goals, help guide the decision regarding which approach is best.

 Click to learn about Pain Management Options.